SouravFrank/Wishnet-Usage-Tracker/README.md

 ## Usage

 1. **Extract Data**: Paste your HTML content into the provided textarea and click "Extract and Save Data".
-2. **View Data Usage**: Monitor your data usage trends through the interactive chart.
+2. **View Data Usage**: Monitor your data usage trends through the interactive chart, which updates in real-time based on the extracted data.

 ## Contributing